 The SanWild Wildlife Trust was established in 2000 as a non-profit animal welfare trust to assist wild animals in need.
 The only beneficiaries of the Trust is the animals, the Trustees are merely the custodians.
 The animals own the land!
 One of our main objectives was to provide a protected wildlife reserve where rescued animals could be returned into the wild to live their lives and raise their young.

-Today the SanWild Wildlife Sanctuary, spanning more than 7000 acres, play a meaningful role in wildlife conservation in a country where poaching, unethical hunting, mutant or more specifically the breeding of genetically modified creatures, pose a major threat to ethical and bio-diversity conservation.
+Today the SanWild Wildlife Sanctuary, spanning about 3000 hectares, play a meaningful role in wildlife conservation in a country where poaching, unethical hunting, mutant or more specifically the breeding of genetically modified creatures, pose a major threat to ethical and bio-diversity conservation.

 Wildlife Rescue and Rehabilitation